cloudnative-pg/cloudnative-pg/docs/README.md

 - using Docker
 - using `mkdocs` directly

+In both cases, you should issue the commands inside the `docs` folder.

 With Docker, you just need to execute the following command and point your browser to `http://127.0.0.1:8000/`: